 Some Christians who believe that the Trinity is a model for marriage believe that God has designed men and women to have different spheres of activity and ministry.
 They believe that the man’s main sphere is public and outside of the home, while the woman’s main sphere is domestic, and they segregate the responsibilities of family life and church life into gendered categories of “men’s work” and “women’s work”.

 There is no biblical evidence of a precise or fixed differentiation in roles within the Trinity, or that the members of the Trinity operate in separate spheres.
-Similarly, the idea that men and women are limited, or restricted, to separate spheres has no real biblical basis.
+Similarly, the idea that men and women are limited, or restricted, to separate spheres has no biblical basis.

 Inferiority and Subordination in the Trinity?